 Fragile X syndrome, also called Martin-Bell syndrome, is an inherited genetic disorder that can cause intellectual and developmental disabilities, as well as social and behavioral problems.

-Fragile X syndrome is the most common cause of inherited intellectual disability, affecting an estimated 1.4 in 10,000 males and 0.9 in 10,000 females, according to the Centers for Disease Control and Prevention (CDC).
+Fragile X syndrome is the most common cause of inherited intellectual disability, affecting an estimated 1.4 in 10,000 males and 0.9 in 10,000 females, according to the

 People who have fragile X syndrome have learning and developmental disabilities, which can vary from mild to severe.
 It is a chronic condition that can significantly impair a person’s ability to live independently.

 Keep reading to learn more about fragile X syndrome, including its causes, symptoms, and diagnosis.

 Genetic disorders, including fragile X syndrome, occur when a person inherits one or more mutated genes from their parents.
 Genes contain segments of DNA that carry instructions for making proteins and molecules.

 The last pair of chromosomes — either X or Y — determines a person’s sex.
 Males have one X and one Y chromosome, while females have two X chromosomes.

 Fragile X syndrome occurs as a result of mutations in the FMR1 gene on the X chromosome.
 The FMR1 gene provides instructions for making the FMRP protein.
 FMRP plays a vital role in the development of synapses, which serve as communication junctions between nerve cells.